Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Results

-Following the quantum simulation and measurement, the resulting $X'$ matrix (the binary count matrix) is utilized to generate the final scRNA-seq count data, as described in Section \ref{subsec_count_mat}\cite{GNB}.
-This step involves transforming the binary gene activation states into continuous count data using the Negative Binomial (NB) distribution to accurately model the biological noise and overdispersion characteristic of single-cell sequencing\cite{GNB}.
+Following the quantum simulation and measurement, the resulting $X'$ matrix (the binary count matrix) is utilized to generate the final scRNA-seq count data, as described in Section \ref{subsec_count_mat} \cite{GNB}.
+This step involves transforming the binary gene activation states into continuous count data by sampling from the NB distribution to accurately model the biological noise and overdispersion characteristic of single-cell sequencing \cite{GNB}.

 For demonstration and simplified analysis, the gene-specific mean ($\mu_i$) and dispersion ($r_i$) parameters were uniformly set to $\mu_i=5$ and $r_i=1$ across all model genes in both cell types (CT1 and CT2).
-This modular approach ensures that the initial regulatory pattern is governed by the rotation angle $\theta_i$, while the final expression level (magnitude) and stochasticity are independently controlled by the customizable NB parameters $\mu_i$ and $r_i$.
+This modular approach ensures that the initial regulatory pattern is governed by the rotation angle $\theta_i$ and the GRN entanglement topology, while the final expression level (magnitude) and stochasticity are independently controlled by the customizable NB parameters $\mu_i$ and $r_i$.

-To stabilize the cell type representations and provide a robust baseline for expression, we augmented the gene set by including 50 Housekeeping Genes (HKGs)\cite{housekeep}.
+To stabilize the cell type representations and provide a robust baseline for expression, we augmented the gene set by including 50 Housekeeping Genes (HKGs) \cite{housekeep}.
 These were assigned high, stable expression parameters: $\mu_{\text{HKG}} = 80$ and $r_{\text{HKG}}=6$.